Beginner Powerlifting Over 50 – Introduction

 Age is not a barrier to participation.

-You can train for powerlifting in almost any gym, and setting up a home gym is also a viable option as you don’t need much space or equipment to build impressive strength levels.
+You can train for powerlifting in almost any gym, and setting up a home gym is also a viable option.
+You don’t need much space or equipment to build impressive strength levels.

 The exercises themselves are relatively easy to learn, and simply working out with weights is good for almost every aspect of your health.